Alaska Air Group (ALK) Q2 2017 Results - Earnings Call Transcript

 Hunter K. Keay - Wolfe Research LLC

-And in the event, if things are not progressing as planned – this is my last question.
+And in the event that things are not progressing as planned – this is my last question.
 If they're not progressing as planned, does that mean that this thing gets pushed out like six months and not two months, because you're probably not going to want to do this during peak summer travel?
 And like – just to be clear, like, I think all else equal, you'll be inclined here to get this right for the long term and not necessarily rush it.
 And if it doesn't happen in, say, April, it's probably more like October.
 Is that fair?

 Shane R. Tackett - Alaska Airlines, Inc.